-By comparison, a people driven organisation depends heavily on the inputs of individuals and the skills they possess to run its operations successfully.
+By comparison, a people driven organization depends heavily on the inputs of individuals and the skills they possess to run its operations successfully.
 This business model, however, has some challenges:

-- Time limitations – People in an organisation only have a few hours to work on their assigned tasks.
+- Time limitations – People in an organization only have a few hours to work on their assigned tasks.

-- Skill limitations – The organisation’s success is limited by the skills that an individual possesses.
-Operational disruption is also likely to happen the organisation attempt to conduct knowledge sharing among team members.
+- Skill limitations – The organization’s success is limited by the skills that an individual possesses.
+Operational disruption is also likely to happen the organization attempt to conduct knowledge sharing among team members.

-- Dependence on the labour market – It can be very challenging to find and attract the right people with the right skillset in today’s competitive labour
+- Dependence on the labor market – It can be very challenging to find and attract the right people with the right skillset in today’s competitive labor

-- Moral dilemma – In any business, there is an expectation of good faith and that workers will do their tasks for the organisation in which they are intended to.
+- Moral dilemma – In any business, there is an expectation of good faith and that workers will do their tasks for the organization in which they are intended to.